rechecked/rcagent/docs/getting-started/configuration.md

 	  critical: 20
 ```

-The $HOST variable is the hostname of the system the rcagent is running on and gets populated during runtime.
+The $LOCAL_HOSTNAME variable is the hostname of the system the rcagent is running on and gets populated during runtime.
 The options section allows you to pass parameters just like the URL for active checks via the status API.
 This is why we pass warning/critical values in this way.

 For a [full list of options](../../config/options) for [checks](../../config/checks) and [senders](../../config/options#senders) check the config file reference section.